 Why Write About This Problem?

 As we said we believe a little competition from other good lawyers is fair, but the problem of inexperienced and incompetent legal representation needs to be exposed.
-We’re not the first law firm to do this: Texas attorney Robert Cashman did that.
+We’re not the first law firm to do this.
 But doing so helps the public as well as our own firm.

 Have a Malibu Media LLC Subpoena?